jw1401/Parametric-3D-Configurator-Web-App/README.md

 - Upload models to the Adaptable Site (you will need an user account).
 - Find, adapt and download 3D Models for 3D Printing!

-This is a web app based on OpenJsCad.org. (https://Openjscad.org)

 ## Purpose

 The purpose of this project was to learn